 Below is an overview of the year for each year group.
 This has been shared with other schools in our community as it is important for us to serve others.

-From Year 2 upwards, spelling is taught 4-5 times per week using the Rising Stars Spelling scheme.
+From Year 3 upwards, spelling is taught 4-5 times per week using the Rising Stars Spelling scheme.
 The lessons focus on teaching spelling rules, patterns and strategies.
 The scheme also allows time for the children to learn and practise the statutory spellings for each year group.
-In Year 1, spelling begins in Term 5 and is taught alongside phonics, as the main focus throughout the year is around phonics.
+In Year 1 and 2, spelling rules are taught alongside phonics and during English lessons.

 Handwriting is regularly taught in Early Years and KS1; children learn to form letters cursively and they are taught which letters belong to which letter family.
 In lower KS2, whole class handwriting is taught once a week and interventions occur when necessary.
 Handwriting interventions continue in upper KS2 to enable all children to make progress with their letter formation.